yxtay/Senior-DE-Tech-Challenge/1_data_pipelines/README.md

 docker compose exec airflow-worker airflow dags test memberships_pipeline 2023-01-01
 ```

+The data pipeline is defined as a DAG in airflow.
+You may find it in the [dags](dags/memberships_dag.py) folder.

 Processed data is saved in `output` folder.
 Successful applications in `output/is_succssful=true`, failed applications in `output/is_succssful=false`.

+In general, I would have preferred to run the task in an environment isolated from airflow,
+such as using DockerOperator or KubernetesOperator.
+However, given the time constraint, I have opted to provide a minimum workable solution heer.

 ### Clean up